WillSoper/WillSoper.github.io/_posts/2020-06-15-dream-big-act-small-taking-control-with-goals.md

 If you are ready to try something new though, then set yourself a goal. **Dream Big**.
 Make it really ambitious - exciting but scary.
 Then break it in to tiny, miniscule, embarrassingly small things that you believe will help achieve that, and which you know you can do today. **Act Small**.
 Keep doing those small things every day.
 Embrace the work, and learn to enjoy the journey, not just the outcome.

 Looking for a promotion in your career?
 Look for people who have done it before - and set an Act Small goal of asking one person for specific advice on something you'd like to improve every week.
 Want to improve your skill as a developer?
 Complete 30 minutes of online training every day/week/whatever in a language you don't know.
-If you use a computer everyday then it's always useful to be a faster typist, why not practice with typing games every day?
+Learn to touch type.
 Want to improve your communication skills?
 Write every day.
 Publish or present one of the things that you wrote once a month.
 Can't think of a goal, but have a vague idea of what you want to do?
 Give me a shout, it's my goal to help you.

 It's my hope that you can use goals like this to help you on some small part of your own journey, whether you're finding a way to recover lost momentum, trying to improve your performance, or just looking to find a sense of control of the world around you.